jshuadvd/LongRoPE/README.md

 Learning rate and scheduler parameters for fine-tuning gradient_accumulation_steps for training stability

-- **Base Length**: The initial context length used for fine-tuning.
-- **Target Length**: The final context length to extend to.
-- **Population Size**: The number of candidate solutions to search for during the search algorithm.
-- **Number of Mutations**: The number of mutations to perform during the search algorithm.

 ## Results

 My implementation of LongRoPE achieves the following results: